prodsters/property_web_builder/README.md

 - Database Migrations and Seeder
 - Site Content: About, Contact, Terms and Conditions, Footer, Privacy Policy, and Social Media Account Links.
 - Site Settings: Features, Property Types, Property States, and Currency.
-- Manage Users from the Backend
+- Manage Users from the Backend - by Admin alone
+- Super-Admin Access Control
+- Other Users can just post properties alone

 Front-End
 ---------